AdefelaFakorode/SimStock-Exchange/README.md

 - [Installation Instructions](#installation-instructions)

 ## Project Description
-Our project aims to simplify the complexities of the stock market for beginners through a web-based simulator that allows risk-free practice of trading strategies using virtual funds.
-The application provides a realistic trading environment, complete with fluctuating stock values and timely news updates, helping users to engage in buying and selling stocks without the fear of financial loss.
-Designed to be intuitive and user-friendly, it serves as an educational tool where users can observe stock performance, make informed decisions based on market trends, and learn the intricacies of stock trading.
-While it offers a safe learning platform, it also highlights the difference between virtual trading and the real-world risks of stock market investments, preparing users for actual trading scenarios.
+Our project offers a web-based stock market simulator designed for beginners to practice trading strategies risk-free using virtual funds.
+It features a realistic trading environment with fluctuating stock values and news updates, enabling users to buy and sell stocks without financial risk.
+This intuitive and user-friendly platform serves as an educational tool, helping users understand stock market dynamics and make informed decisions.
+Additionally, it prepares users for real-world trading by highlighting the differences between virtual and actual trading risks.vvv

 ## Tech Stack
 - **Frontend Development:** React to build a user interface, styled with Tailwind-CSS.